HAPPY MAY FOOL’S DAY... IT’S SNOWING!

 Your First Alert Weather Forecast:

 Can you believe it?
-Our month of May is starting off with wet snow, mixed with rain.
+May has started off with wet snow...
 Since 1886, we’ve only seen 17 days of accumulating snow in the month of May.
 The last time it’s happened was back in 2010.

-A slushy coating, up to as much as 3″ of snow is possible on grassy surfaces this morning.
-Despite the warmer pavement temperatures, slick spots are possible, especially on lesser traveled roads, sidewalks and parking lots.
-With the possibility of slippery travel, today is FIRST ALERT WEATHER DAY.
+In fact, through the late morning, Green Bay has received 2.2″ of snow, which broke a daily record for the first day of May.
+As our temperatures slowly rise through the 30s to near 40 degrees, you’ll see more rain showers this afternoon.
+Some wet flakes may mix in at times.

 We also have to keep an eye on the winds...
 Northwest wind gusts up to 40 mph, plus the weight of the wet snow on tree branches and power lines, could knock out the power in some places.
 The winds are excepted to stay strong through tomorrow.